-- Through open expansion vessels receiving a flow.
+- Through open expansion vessels overflowing

-- Through negative pressure in the system.
+- Through negative pressure in the system

-- Through gas-permeable components.
+- Through gas-permeable components

-Sealed unvented systems - e.g. with diaphragm expansion vessel - offer good protection against the ingress of airborne oxygen into the system, if correctly sized and operated at the correct pressure.
-At every part of the heating system, even at the suction side of the pump, and under all operating conditions, the system pressure should be above ambient atmospheric pressure.
+Sealed systems - e.g. systems with a diaphragm expansion vessel - offer good protection against the ingress of airborne oxygen into the system if they are correctly sized and operate at the correct pressure.

+At every part of the heating system, even at the suction side of the pump and under all operating conditions, the system pressure should be above ambient atmospheric pressure.